Honda Integra: North America

 The Acura Integra was reintroduced in North America on June 2, 2022 for the 2023 model year as a 5-door liftback that replaced the ILX sedan.
-Built under the model code DE4, it is built on the same platform as the eleventh-generation Civic.
+Built under the model codes DE4 and DE5, it is built on the same platform as the eleventh-generation Civic.

-Usage of the name in China
+Use of the name in China

-In China, the eleventh-generation Civic sedan produced by Guangqi Honda is sold as the Honda Integra (型格 (Xínggé)) with some styling changes, as Dongfeng Honda produces the regular Civic in the country.
+In China, the eleventh-generation Civic sedan produced by GAC Honda is sold as the Honda Integra (型格 (Xínggé)) with some styling changes, as Dongfeng Honda produces the regular Civic in the country.
 The car was introduced in September 2021.
 Changes compared to the Civic include redesigned front and rear fasciae.
-The hatchback version was introduced in February 2023.
+A liftback version was introduced in February 2023 as the "Integra Hatchback".